WHAT IS SHEEP GRAZING & SOLAR GRAZING:

-It’s the practice of grazing livestock on solar farms.
+It’s the practice of grazing sheep in urban or farmlands and on solar fields (some times referred to as solar farms).
 Sheep are the most common solar grazing animals, as they are the best-suited species.

 Sheep are naturally suited to the job of solar grazing.
 They enjoy the shade of the solar panels on hot days, napping and grazing where humans would struggle to reach.
 They are resourceful foragers, walking to search for vegetation that might otherwise become a shady nuisance for the solar company

 - Goats prefer browsing on shrubs, brush, poison ivy, bittersweet and multirosa flora as more grasses grow in solar fields

 - Goats are not as accepted for solar grazing because they are more likely to chew on wires, climb on panels, and cause a bit of mischief.

 - Some sites have taller panels to allow for cow grazing, but this is not common.

 - To prevent damage from vine and tree growth.

 - To avoid reduced electricity production from panel shading.